phalcon-orphanage/docs/en/logger.md

 $logger->error('Something went wrong');
 ```

-The above example creates a [Stream][L3] adapter.
+The above example creates a [Stream][logger-adapter-stream] adapter.
 We then create a logger object and attach this adapter to it.
 Each adapter attached to a logger needs to have a unique name, for the logger to be able to know where to log the messages.
 When calling the `error()` method on the logger object, the message is going to be stored in the `/storage/logs/main.log`.

 Since the logger component implements PSR-3, the following methods are available: